ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: initiate()

-            Starts generation or acquisition, causing the NI-DCPower session to leave the Uncommitted state or Committed state and enter the Running state.
+            Starts generation or acquisition, causing the specified channel(s) to leave the Uncommitted state or Committed state and enter the Running state.
 To return to the Uncommitted state call the :py:meth:`nidcpower.Session.abort` method.
 Refer to the `Programming